Medicaid Cuts Could Shift Up to $1.1 Trillion in Costs to States

 While the specifics of tax and spending cuts are still being negotiated, the budget plan includes tax cuts ranging from $4 trillion to $4.5 trillion over the next decade.

-To balance these cuts, federal spending is projected to decrease by $1.5 trillion to $2 trillion over the same period.
+The plan also calls for federal spending cuts of between $1.5 trillion and $2 trillion over the same period.

 The Urban Institute’s findings highlight how capping federal Medicaid contributions would shift hundreds of billions of dollars in healthcare costs to individual states.